vedph/cadmus-bricks-shell-v3/README.md

 👉 For the libraries history, see the README of each library in this workspace.

+### 9.0.0

+- 2025-05-29:
+  - ⚠️ upgraded to Angular 20 and bumped all the major version numbers.
+  - migrated remaining legacy control flow to new control flow in templates.
+  - fix to citation scheme not updated on citation set in citation component.

 ### 8.0.6

 - 2025-05-22: fixes to: